michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0115.md

 - v: fix firmly and stably
 - n: a television reporter who coordinates a broadcast to which several correspondents contribute
 ### Family
-anchor: anchorage, anchored, anchoring, anchors+;anchorage: anchorages
+- anchor: anchorage, anchored, anchoring, anchors+
+- anchorage: anchorages
 ### Examples
 - Instead of mini-moneymakers, though, the entire campus — potholed parking lots and all — needs anchors.
 - The appeal of the outdoor game lies in the sport's roots, anchored by romantic nostalgia and wintery charm.